- Debt Help

 Struggling through life in a new province alone with her child, Samantha’s parents travelled out to Alberta from Ontario to help.
 Prior to them coming to Alberta, Samantha’s parents knew she was in financial trouble, but what remained unknown was the extent of her financial issues.

 “I wasn’t sleeping at all, to the extent that my doctor wanted to put me on medication.
 My hair was falling out and I wasn’t eating.
 I was so concerned where the money for the food would come from—there were many nights where I would not eat so I could feed my daughter.”

 Pained by the sight of their daughter and grandchild’s living condition, her parents soon realized the level of stress the debt was causing Samantha.

-Nervous and afraid, she was guided through the Orderly Payment of Debts (OPD) program enrollment process by Iris, an existing debt consolidation program in Alberta, and they began strategizing the next steps to help eliminate her debt.
+Nervous and afraid, she was guided through the OPD program enrollment process by Iris and they began strategizing the next steps to help eliminate her debt.
 Samantha began to feel confident in the program and with the support of Money Mentors.